 Delighting your customers and inspiring them to make purchases over and over again requires knowledge of human psychology.
 While you might not have the resources to enroll your team in a psychology class, we have the customer service tips that can be translated into skills you can show them.

 The two underlying customer service skills are patience and an interest in helping in a compassionate way.
-Once you have these two pillars of customer service down, it’s time to get to work mastering the rest..
+Once your employees have these two pillars of customer service down, it’s time to get to work mastering the rest.

 Once the customer is in the door and has been greeted warmly, it’s time to get down to business.
-Based on the first interaction with a customer, you can start to get a feel for their reason for stopping in.
-Unless they tell you straightaway what they need, you’ll need to ask a number of questions to determine how to help them.
+Based on the first interaction with a customer, your employee can get a feel for their reason for stopping in.
+Unless they tell your employee straight away what they need, they’ll need to ask a number of questions to determine how to help them.

 Being attuned to customer needs is an essential customer service skill.
-If you happen to be interviewing or going through additional training, do roleplays with a number of different situations to explore the different ways you can improve how you approach customers.
+Conduct roleplays with a number of different situations to explore the different ways your team can improve how they approach customers.

-Customers will come into your business with any number of problems and sometimes what you have on the menu or in stock will be the root of it in their eyes.
+Customers will come into your business with any number of problems and sometimes what you have on the menu or in stock will be the root of it.
 Putting a positive spin on the situation will hopefully improve the customer’s reaction and could even lead to an alternate sale.

-There are endless customer service skills that you can work on to make sure your customers keep coming back.
+There are endless customer service skills that your team can work on to make sure your customers keep coming back.
 These five are just the tip of the iceberg.
 Have some customer service skills you think others should know?
 Feel free to leave a comment with your must-have skill.

 Customer service skills are a must, so is effortless time tracking and scheduling.
 Homebase can help – get started for free.